ourzora/mintpool/README.md

 # Mintpool

-A decentralized, mempool like system for things that can be brought onchain.
+A decentralized mempool for prechain transactions.

 ## What?